forrestywang/DS_Projects/Machine Learning Workshop/README.md

 Since categorical variables are non-numerical, the training algorithm could not interpret them.
 To circumvent this, I changed all categorical variables into dummy variables.

 `pandas`' `pd.get_dummies(X, columns=CAT_VAR, drop_first=True)` function made all columns boolean for each possible value.
 For example, the `'Sex'` column was replaced with `'Sex_Male'`.
-This made all entries boolean values, where True represented male and False represented female.
+This made all entries boolean values, where True represented male.
 The `drop_first` parameter removed one of the dummy variables, since if all other dummy variable values were false, then the removed one was true.

 In order to scale the numerical variables, I initialized a scaler using the `StandardScaler()` constructor.
 Then, I scaled the numerical variables, converted them into a `pandas` data frame, and replaced the unscaled variables with the scaled ones.